Waterpark owner fights Gov. Jay Inslee’s ‘hypocritical’ shutdown order that opens lakes

 As far as Mr. Bordner is concerned, state officials are guilty of a double standard.
 Not far from Slidewaters are two state parks and two city parks along Lake Chelan that continue to draw crowds.

-“You go there, their parking lots are overflowing, they’re parking on the streets, and then everyone congregates down lakeside, and it’s just a dense population of people,” said Mr. Bordner.
+“You go there, their parking lots are overflowing, they’re parking on the streets, and then everyone congregates down lakeside, and it’s just a dense population of people,” Mr. Bordner said.
 “Especially on the weekends, all these parks are just overrun.”

 Meanwhile, Mr. Bordner said Slidewaters had operated at 50% capacity under a 30-page COVID-19 safety plan approved by the county.

-“I have 40 employees working every day to help me implement it to keep the park safe, and I’m the problem,” Mr. Bordner told KIRO-FM host Dori Monson.
+“I have 40 employees working every day to help me implement it to keep the park safe, and I’m the problem,” he told KIRO-FM host Dori Monson.
 “So it’s just super-hypocritical of the governor to say, it’s okay for these government-run parks to operate, but this private owned business can’t do it.
 And they have no dialogue with us.”

 At the same time, thousands of protesters that have in recent weeks descended on Seattle, including those who set up the no-police-allowed “autonomous zone” last month in the Capitol Hill neighborhood, which has since been cleared.

-“That’s just a whole other level of hypocrisy,” said Mr. Bordner.
+“That’s just a whole other level of hypocrisy,” Mr. Bordner said.
 “They’re turning a blind eye to these protests and then they’re restricting businesses and keeping them down, while over here people are running rampant.”

 Many of the protesters can be seen in video wearing masks, although there appears to be little in the way of social distancing.

-Inslee spokesperson Tara Lee disputed Mr. Bordner’s description, arguing that the state parks have restrictions in place and “do not have activities with long lines or large multi-household congregation, as waterparks do.”
+Inslee spokeswoman Tara Lee disputed Mr. Bordner’s description, arguing that state parks have restrictions in place and “do not have activities with long lines or large multi-household congregation, as waterparks do.”

-“Lake Chelan and Wenatchee Confluence State Parks are very large parks, 139 and 194 acres respectively,” she said in an email.
-“While waterfronts are the most popular parts of the park, State Parks—system-wide—has taken specific measures to deter the sort of pinch points and gathering spots that you would see in a water park.”
+“Lake Chelan and Wenatchee Confluence State Parks are very large parks, 139 and 194 acres respectively,” Ms. Lee said in an email.
+“While waterfronts are the most popular parts of the park, State Parks — system-wide — has taken specific measures to deter the sort of pinch points and gathering spots that you would see in a water park.”

 On Tuesday, Mr. Inslee placed an indefinite hold on his Safe Start plan, which will prohibit counties from reaching the next phase in the four-phase reopening process and require state parks to limit access to visitors.